 Robo-advisors are now the rave in Canada.
 They are significantly cheaper than full-service financial/traditional advisors and are accessible online.

 4. Get Someone Else to Pay the Fees

 If you are moving your investment account to another financial institution and have to pay a transfer fee, ask the receiving institution if they are willing to pay the fee on your behalf.

 In most cases, if you are bringing a substantial account, they will be willing to do so.

 Wealthsimple pays your transfer fees up to $150 if your assets are at least $5,000.
 Questrade also reimburses up to $150 in transfer fees.

 No. The better question is: “what value are you getting for the fees you’re paying?”

-Generally though, the data is not sufficiently favourable enough to show that there’s a significant leverage to be had by paying excessive MER’s to active equity fund managers – based on how they perform relative to their benchmark index.
+Overall, the data shows there’s not much to gain by paying excessive MERs to active equity fund managers – based on their performance relative to their benchmark index.

 The financial market is a beast that cannot be fully tamed.
 It’s volatile and will rise and wane outside of your control.

 For longer-term success in the markets, significantly cutting down costs may be the key!